affodilajF/MTQQ/README.md

 Belum

 ## MQTT over WSS?
-- MTQQ over WebSockets (WSS) is an MQTT implementation to receive data DIRECTLY INTO A WEB BROWSER. _
+- MQTT over WebSockets (WSS) is an MQTT implementation to receive data DIRECTLY INTO A WEB BROWSER. _
-- The MTQQ protocol defines a JS client to provide WSS support for the browsers. (in this case, the protocol works as usual but it adds additional headers to the MQTT messages to also support the WWS protocol.
+- The MQTT protocol defines a JS client to provide WSS support for the browsers. (in this case, the protocol works as usual but it adds additional headers to the MQTT messages to also support the WWS protocol.
 - You can think of it as the MQTT message payload wrapped in a WSS envelope.

 ## Is MQTT Secure?